JunctionBudapest2019LinkedInHack/interview-app-backend-azure/README.md

 "The nontechnical part is also important."

 Hence, we are providing you with a tool that will bring your softer part up to par with your technical prowes.
-We cal it the "Job Bot"
+We cal it the "Pitch Bot"

 ![](https://junctionbudapest2.blob.core.windows.net/junction-junkies-2019-tomaye/Imagine.png)